-Bossier Parish Community College and the Division of Behavioral-Social Sciences and College Transition Programs recognize the need for quality child care in the community.
+Bossier Parish Community College and the Division of Behavioral and Social Sciences recognize the need for quality child care in the community.
 The Care and Development of Young Children (CDYC) Program at Bossier Parish Community College is designed to meet the educational standards set by state and federal governments for early childhood programs and satisfies the highest level of quality for providers in child care.

 The graduating student will receive 60 hours of college credit for the required courses, including 36 college credits in CDYC courses.

 The CDYC program provides students with quality, research-based course work, specifically designed for roles in homes, residential or institution-based child care services and Head Start programs.
 Candidates will develop practical, hands-on techniques and methods to apply to teaching practices with young children while observing and participating in early childhood settings for a minimum of 240 clock hours.

 CDYC graduates are expected to demonstrate competency in the following seven learning outcomes, or NAEYC standards, which define the philosophy upon which all early childhood professionals uphold.

 Upon completion of the Associate of Applied Science in Care and Development of Young Children degree, learners will be able to: